-If and when a recorder does decide to implement any of the functions described in this section, the recorder must do so in accordance with the standards established by the electronic recording commission.
-All aspects of the functions described in this section are subject to the standards of the electronic recording commission.
+However, under paragraph (1) if a recorder does elect to implement any of the functions described in this section, the recorder must do so in accordance with the standards established by the Electronic Recording Commission or the state agency.
+All aspects of the functions described in this subsection are subject to the standards of the Commission or agency.

-(b) Subsection (b) provides that the recorder may choose to implement electronic recording functions.
-It permits the recorder to receive electronic documents.
-The recorder may store those documents, or the information contained in them, in an electronic format and index that information in an electronic index.
-The recorder may also transmit or retransmit the electronic documents to the recording party or to other parties.
-Finally, the recorder may archive the documents or the information on them in order to preserve and protect the documents or information.
+(2) Paragraph (2) provides that the recorder may choose to implement electronic recording functions.
+Recording functions are varied and deal with obtaining and storing of documents in a recording system.
+Under this paragraph, the recorder may elect to receive electronic documents.
+The recorder may store those electronic documents, or the information contained in them, and create an index of the documents or information.
+The recorder may also transmit electronic documents and communications to the recording party or to other parties.
+Finally, the recorder may archive the electronic documents or the information in them as well as the index in order to preserve and protect them.
+This is an election to be made by the recorder that is separate from the decision to provide electronic searching, as described in paragraph (3).

-Since this act applies to "Torrens" title registration systems, a recorder who operates a title registration system may choose to implement the functions of receiving, indexing, storing, archiving, and transmitting electronic documents for the title registration system.
+Since this act also applies to "Torrens" title registration systems, a recorder who operates a title registration system may choose to implement the functions of receiving, indexing, storing, archiving, and transmitting electronic documents for the title registration system.

-(c) Subsection (c) provides that the recorder may choose to implement electronic search and retrieval functions.
-It permits the recorder to allow persons to access documents and information in the land records electronically.
-In so doing the recorder may allow the accessing party to search for the documents or information electronically and to retrieve them in an electronic format.

-Since this act applies to "Torrens" title registration systems, a recorder who operates such a title registration system may choose to implement the functions of accessing, searching, and retrieving documents or information in the title registration system.

-(d) This act does not require that persons engaging in real estate transactions must use electronic documents in order to have their documents recorded.
-It merely permits the recorder to accept electronic documents if they are presented.
-Economics, availability of technology, and human nature suggest that not everyone will begin use electronic real estate documents immediately.
+(3) Paragraph (3) provides that the recorder may choose to implement electronic search and retrieval functions.
+Searching and retrieval functions include any process by which a title searcher obtains information from the land records system.
+The paragraph allows a recorder to authorize persons to access documents or their information, including index information, electronically.
+In so doing, the recorder may allow the accessing party to search the index and the stored documents or information electronically and to retrieve them in an electronic format.
+This is an election to be made by the recorder that is separate from the decision to record electronic documents, as described in paragraph (2).
+A recorder who operates a "Torrens" title registration system also may choose to implement the functions of accessing, searching, and retrieving documents or information in the title registration system.
+(4) This act does not require that persons engaging in real estate transactions use electronic documents in order to have their documents recorded.
+It merely permits the recorder to accept electronic documents if they are presented electronically.
+Economics, availability of technology, and human nature suggest that not everyone will begin to use electronic real estate documents immediately.
 It will likely be some time before the use of electronic documents becomes dominant and perhaps well beyond that before paper documents disappear altogether from the conveyancing process.
-In recognition of that fact, subsection (d) requires the recorder to continue to accept paper documents even after establishing an electronic recording system.
+In recognition of that fact, paragraph (4) requires the recorder to continue to accept paper documents even after establishing an electronic recording system.
+This is a mandatory and not an elective provision.

-This subsection also provides that the recorder must index the paper documents together with electronic documents as part of a single indexing system.
+This paragraph also provides that the recorder must index the paper documents together with electronic documents as part of a single indexing system.
 This will enable a title examiner to make a single search of one index for the purpose of ascertaining all relevant instruments that were recorded after the initiation of electronic recording.
 It avoids the inefficient and costly process of maintaining and searching two separate indexing systems - one for electronic documents and one for paper documents.